tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/guiding_questions.md

 # II.
 Ethical Questions

-## Ethical Questions while Planning
+## Pre-planning with Ethical Questions

 As a researcher, it is your legal and ethical imperative to protect the personal data of the people participating in your study.
-When you design your study, you need to get very clear about exactly what type(s) of personal data will be involved.
+Thus, when you design your study, you need to get very clear about exactly what type(s) of personal data will be involved.
 During the planning phase you need to ask yourself the following questions:
 <br>

 :::{card} Question #1